-When you set a limit, the features whose log ratio exceeds that limit, either in a positive or negative direction, are not used in any calculations.
+When you set a limit, the features whose log ratio exceeds that limit, either in a positive or negative direction, will not be used in any calculations.
 The recommended limit for this value is 4.

 - 1 Click the down arrow in cell next to Peg Log Ratio Value. - 2 Enter a positive or negative value up to 4.